HamzaAhmedSheikh/Financial-Insights-and-PDF-Analysis-with-OpenAI-API/README.md

 # Financial Insights and PDF Analysis with OpenAI API

-This project utilizes the power of OpenAI's API to extract financial insights and analyze PDF documents[^1^][1].
+This project utilizes the power of OpenAI's API to extract financial insights and analyze PDF documents.

 ## Overview

-The project aims to provide a comprehensive analysis of financial data and PDF documents using OpenAI's advanced AI models[^1^][1].
+The project aims to provide a comprehensive analysis of financial data and PDF documents using OpenAI's advanced AI models.
 It is designed to help financial analysts, data scientists, and anyone interested in financial data analysis.

 ## Features